emedina27/Drums/README.md

 # Drums
-# open index.html in your browser
+1)open index.html in your browser
-# press corresponding keys to play sounds
+2)press corresponding keys to play sounds